LJBarnes/emailTemplate/README.md

 # Email Template

-Responsive, mobile friendly HTML email template built with HTML tables and inline CSS to ensure that all styling are directly applied to HTML elements in the email body.
+Responsive, mobile friendly HTML email template built with HTML tables and inline CSS to ensure that all styling is directly applied to HTML elements in the email body.
 Tested as responsive in Gmail, the Gmail APp and on the iOS Email App.
 Email will also display properly on other mobile, tablet and desktop email clients.

 [Link to Demo](https://ljbarnes.github.io/emailTemplate/)